 The Association of Commercial Banks changed its name to Association of Banks in Bulgaria by a resolution of the General Assembly as of the 3rd of April 2007.

-On the 3rd of April 2007 the General Assembly of the Association decided to establish Payment Systems Committee as a supporting structure functioning on permanent basis at the Executive Board of the Association of Banks in Bulgaria.
+Also, on the 3rd of April 2007 the General Assembly of the Association decided to establish a Payment Systems Committee as a supporting structure functioning on permanent basis at the Executive Board of the Association of Banks in Bulgaria.
 The Committee consists of member-banks representatives.

-As of July 2015 six committees are functioning at the Executive Board of the ABB which are regulated by the Association Statute: Payment Systems Committee, Legal Committee, Economic Policy Committee, Capital Markets Committee, Information Technologies Committee and Security Committee.
-There are also ten working groups functioning at the ABB created by a decision of the Executive Board of the Association and they are as follows: Working Group on Prevention of Money Laundering and Terrorism Financing, Working Group on Payments with Banking Cards, Working Group on Consumer Affairs, Working Group on EU Programmes and Other Funding, Working Group on Custodian and Depositary Services of Banks, Working Group on the Development of Cash Circulation, S.W.I.F.T.
-Users Group, Temporary Working Group on FATCA Application, Working Group on Communications, Working Group on Information Security.
+In 2020 six committees are functioning at the Executive Board of the ABB which are regulated by the Association Statute: Payment Systems Committee, Legal Committee, Economic Policy Committee, Capital Markets Committee, Information Technologies Committee and Security Committee.
+There are also eleven working groups functioning at the ABB created by a decision of the Executive Board of the Association and they are as follows: Working Group on the Prevention of Money Laundering and Terrorism Financing, Working Group on Banking Cards Payments, Working Group on Consumer Affairs, Working Group on EU Programmes and Other Funding, Working Group on Custodian and Depositary Services of Banks, Working Group on the Development of Cash Circulation, S.W.I.F.T.
+User Group, Ad hoc Working Group on the GDPR, Working Group on Communications, Working Group on Cyber Security, Working Group on Taxation.

-In 2015 due to its membership in the EBF and the EPC the ABB representatives participate in the Payment Systems Committee, Financial Markets Committee, Legal Committee, Banking Supervision Committee, Consumer Affairs Committee, Anti-Money Laundering and Anti-Fraud Committee, Cyber Security Working Group at the EBF as well as in the Scheme Evolution and Maintenance Working Group at the EPC.
+In 2020 in relation with its membership at the EBF and the EPC the ABB representatives participate in the Payment Systems Committee, Steering Committee for Financing Growth, Legal Committee, Banking Supervision Committee, Retail Committee, Anti-Money Laundering & Financial Crime Committee, Communications Committee, Cyber Security Working Group, Chief Economists’ Group at the EBF as well as in the Scheme Evolution and Maintenance Working Group at the EPC.